kevanstannard/rescript-nextjs-mongodb-app/README.md

 ## About this template

-This template based on the [ReScript NextJS Template](https://github.com/ryyppy/rescript-nextjs-template) and the [NextJS MongoDB App](https://github.com/hoangvvo/nextjs-mongodb-app) projects.
+This template is based on the [ReScript NextJS Template](https://github.com/ryyppy/rescript-nextjs-template) and the [NextJS MongoDB App](https://github.com/hoangvvo/nextjs-mongodb-app) projects.

 The template includes: